-The first and basic contest here is that of the individual salesman against his bogy or "sales quota ."
+The first and basic contest here is that of the individual salesman against his bogy or "sales quota."

 This quota, the monthly amount of business which each agency should produce, has been worked out with great care and has a scientific foundation.
 Since the great bulk of sales are made to retail merchants, the possibilities of each territory are determined by reckoning the total population of all towns containing three retailers rated by commercial agencies.
 For normal months there is a standard quota, a little above the monthly average of all agencies the previous year, reckoned against their total urban populations.
 In "rush" months, this quota is advanced from fifteen to forty per cent, as the judgment of the sales manager dictates.
-If general and trade conditions lead him to believe, for instance, that the month of May should produce are figured on the productive population of the territories and standings may be calculated by percentages, it follows that all agents are on terms of equality.

-\$1,000,000 in orders, while the sum of the usual quotas is \$800,000, he calls for an overplus of twenty per cent.
+If general and trade conditions lead him to believe, for instance, that the month of May should produce \$1,000,000 in orders, while the sum of the usual quotas is \$800,000, he calls for an over- plus of twenty per cent.
 The territory containing one per cent of the total urban population of the country, as reckoned, would then be expected to make sales equal to \$10,000.
 This would be the agency quota for the month, and the first and most important task of the agent would be to secure it.